TheJumpingflaps/Flaps.github.io/index.md

 <script src="//360.vizor.io/scripts/embed.js" data-vizorurl="https://360.vizor.io/embed/v/bndrp" ></script>
 **-3rd 360 Photo**
 <script src="//360.vizor.io/scripts/embed.js" data-vizorurl="https://360.vizor.io/embed/v/awxrr" ></script>
 This is what I took.
-It is all of the pavilian at my school looks like.  :smile:
+It is all of the pavilian at my school looks like.
-:trollface: